John Redmond Dredging

 Dredging Project Highlight Video

-The video to the left gives an overview of the John Redmond Reservoir Dredging Project.
+The video above gives an overview of the John Redmond Reservoir Dredging Project.

 A sediment survey completed in 2014 revealed that John Redmond Reservoir had lost approximately 40% of its capacity due to sediment build up.